melvidoni/resume/content/authors/admin/_index.md

 ---

-Dr Melina Vidoni is a Software Manager at eWater (in Canberra, Australia).
-She is also a Lecturer (on leave, eq. to Assistant Professor) at the _Australian National University_ in the _CECS School of Computing_.
-She specialises on technical debt management in scientific software, with a keen interest in technical debt identification and repayment strategies.
-For now, she remains active in research and academic supervision, continuing her international collaborations with Canada and Germany.
+As a Software Development Lead at eWater Group, I manage the web and desktop software teams, ensuring the quality and reliability of our scientific software products.
+I have over 13+ years of experience in software engineering, having consulted across a wide range of companies to direct their agile transformation and product roadmap.
+Some of the companies include a variety of factories, start-ups, legacy modernisation opportunities, and video-game independent developers.

-She graduated from [Universidad Tecnologica Nacional (UTN)](https://www.frsf.utn.edu.ar/) as an Information Systems Engineer.
-Years later, she received her PhD _summa cum laude_ on the same institution.
-She founded [R-Ladies Santa Fe](https://www.meetup.com/rladies-santa-fe/) in 2018, and in 2019 moved to Australia to further her research career.
-Between 2018-2022, she was also Associate Editor for [rOpenSci](https://ropensci.org/blog/2019/01/31/more_editors/).
-In 2022, Dr Vidoni joined the Editorial Board of Information and Software Technology.
+I graduated from [Universidad Tecnologica Nacional (UTN)](https://www.frsf.utn.edu.ar/) as an Information Systems Engineer.
+Years later, I received my PhD _summa cum laude_ on the same institution.
+I am currently _on leave_ from my position as Lecturer at the Australian National University in the CECS School of Computing, having worked at other universities and research institutes before.
+I have over a 11+ years of experience as an academic, with a particular focus on the quality, technical debt, and development process if _scientific software_.
+My main areas of research technical debt management in scientific software and software quality, collaborating with international partners in Canada and Germany.

+I'm also an Editorial Board Member of Information and Software Technology (since 2022), and four times recognised as an ACM Distinguished Reviewer.

 **Dr Vidoni is not recruiting new students for 2023-2024.**